burhanuday/razorsharp/README.md

 ## Reporting issues

-Create a new GitHub issue.
+Create a new GitHub issue or tag @Burhan on #design-system on the Razorpay Slack workspace.

 Please include the following information:

 - The component that you are trying to generate code for
 - Link to the Figma file